Find out what a PET- CT scan is, how you have it and what happens after it.

 You can then eat and drink normally.

-You’ll need someone to take you home if you’ve had medicine to help you relax.
+Someone will need to take you home if you’ve had medicine to help you relax.
 You won’t be able to drive for the rest of the day as you might be drowsy.

 The radiotracer gives off very small levels of radiation that go away very quickly.
 But for the rest of the day you shouldn’t have close contact with pregnant women, babies or young children.